The Bluff, Bahamas: North Eleuthera

 It seems likely that the Kellys left Bluff.
-Indeed historic records of Kelly descendants are found at Current, Harbour Island, Nassau all in the Bahamas and Key West, Florida.
-Records for Kellys of African ancestry, presumably former slaves are also found in the vicinity.
+Indeed historic records of Kelly descendants are found at Current, Harbour Island, Nassau, all in the Bahamas, and Key West, Florida.
+Records for Kellys of African ancestry, presumably former slaves, are also found in the vicinity.

-History says the settlement was established by emancipated slaves somewhere around 1807/8.
-By 1849 it exported pineapples and citrus fruit.
+History says the settlement was established by emancipated slaves around 1807/8.
+By 1849, it exported pineapples and citrus fruit.
 Louis Diston Powles visited Eleuthera, and in his book The Land of the Pearl (1888) referred to the Bluff settlement and its black residents, most notably John Neely, the tacitly accepted leader of the settlement.

 At the National Archives in Nassau, Bahamas, there exists a will from one Christopher Neely, a white slaveholder (a British loyalist originally from South Carolina in the colonies).
 In his 1807 will he makes specific references to his slaves on Abaco and New Providence Islands.
 In this will he states that it is his desire that his 24 slaves on Abaco Island be freed upon his death, which came within several months of his will.
 Possibly this settlement was established by these freed slaves from Abaco Island.

 The (Eleuthera) Bluff settlement sponsors an annual homecoming event the second weekend of July which generally coincides with the Independence Day celebrations taking place throughout the entire Bahamas.